1 Samuel 19: Analysis

 David became a member of Saul's household with his marriage to Michal, but that did not stop Saul trying to kill David as Saul openly shared this plan with his trusted servants (verse 1).
 Ironically the loyalty of Saul's own children, Jonathan and Michal, saved David from Saul's further attempts.

 Saul tried to kill David (19:1–10)

-Saul's renewed plans to kill David were now brought into the open (verse 1), but Jonathan became David's conciliator, reminding Saul that David was innocent and his success was YHWH's victory, so Saul should not kill a person endowed with divine power like David.
+Saul's renewed plans to kill David were now brought into the open (verse 1), but Jonathan became David's conciliator, reminding Saul that David was innocent and that his success was YHWH's victory, so Saul should not kill a person endowed with divine power like David.
 Saul listened and promised under divine oath not to kill David (verse 5), then accepted David again in his court.
-However, after David achieves another victory over the Philistines, Saul's anger was aroused again (verses 8–10), that he again tried to pin David to the wall with javelin, but one more time David managed to escape.
+However, after David achieved another victory over the Philistines, Saul's anger was aroused again (verses 8–10), and he again tried to pin David to the wall with a javelin, but one more time David managed to escape.

 Verse 9

-And the evil spirit from the LORD was upon Saul, as he sat in his house with his javelin in his hand: and David played with his hand.
+And the evil spirit from the was upon Saul, as he sat in his house with his javelin in his hand: and David played with his hand.